My Family Tree Research

 Family Tree Database

 Listed below are links to access and view my family tree database.
 My chosen methodology for compiling my family tree is using Family Tree Maker (FTM) software, which syncs my tree with the Ancestry website.
-One clear advantage of the Ancestry website is the ability to link each individual to source records, as well as uploading and sharing countless photos and documents.
-One major flaw of the Ancestry website is that it does not display any notes (i.e. research notes) from Family Tree Maker, and this is something that I find immensely frustrating as I record extensive chronological research notes for every person in my database.
-For the purpose of sharing my research notes, I also have my database available on the RootsFinder website, which displayed at the bottom of the profile page for each person via an expand button.
+One clear advantage of the Ancestry website is the ability to link each person to source records, as well as uploading and sharing countless photos and documents.
+One major flaw of the Ancestry website is that it does not display any notes (i.e. Person Notes) from Family Tree Maker, and this is something that I find immensely frustrating as I record extensive chronological research notes for every person in my database.
+For the purpose of sharing my research notes, I also have my database available on other website.
 If you are curious of my relation to a specific individual, simply ask.

 Research Methodology and Sources

 This section contains a categorized list of the methodology and approach of my family tree research, as well as a detailed list of the resources which I utilize and apply to my research.
 This is not meant to be a comprehensive list for family tree research, and instead is a highly personalized list to my family tree and my research methodology.
 This list will be continually updated and expanded.